Bitcoin Mining Scams: An Evolving Threat in the Crypto World

 • Unrealistic payout promises: If a mining pool promises returns that seem too good to be true, it’s likely a scam.

-• Lack of transparency: Legitimate mining pools are transparent about their operations, including how rewards are distributed.
+• Lack of transparency: Legitimate mining pools are transparent about their operations, including the distribution of rewards.
 If a pool is vague about these details, be cautious.

 Fake Mobile Apps